brittanyellich/refactoring-go/gophercon-eu/slides.md

 <p v-click>Does this sound familiar?</p>

 <!--
-Someone on your team suggests a full rewrite.
+Someone on your team (maybe you) suggests a full rewrite, a brand new application.

-Raise hands?
+Raise your hand.
+[Pause]

 If you haven't seen this yet, you almost certainly will.
 -->